cs107e/cs107e.github.io/labs/lab3/lab.md

 3. Print out the value of GPFSEL2 again.

 Then restart your Pi, `make` and `make install` the program again, and use `screen` as before to see your program's output.
 Recall that in order to see the value of each bit, you have the convert the value that was printed into binary.
 Record the answer on the checklist.

 #### Debugging Technique #3: cross compiling and run on your laptop

-The upcoming assignment will require you to write the most complex program so far in the course.
-We want to introduce you to some useful debugging techniques.
+Now we will show you how to write a C program that can run on both the Pi and on your laptop.
+Then you can quickly rerun your program on your laptop after making changes, and compare your printf's behavior to your computer's printf.

 Change to the `cs107e.github.io/labs/lab3/code/debug` directory.